 Participants compete to win the best signed memorabilia.

 Live ticket packages included Super Bowl tickets, Final Four tickets and tickets to see Derek Jeter's last home game.

 The Class of 2014 stand by their cases as they are unveiled.

 Saturday, April 26 | 11:30 am - 1 pm

 Fans collect autographs from the Class of 2014.

 Saturday, April 26 | 5:30 pm – 9:30 pm

-Welcome the Class of 2014 at the Renaissance Portsmouth Hotel & Waterfront Conference Center.
-The evening features an open bar reception followed by dinner and the 2014 Induction Ceremony.
+Fans, family and friends welcomed the Class of 2014 at the Renaissance Portsmouth Hotel & Waterfront Conference Center.
+The evening featured an open bar reception followed by dinner and the 2014 Induction Ceremony.